microsoft/playwright/docs/src/clock.md

 locator = page.get_by_test_id('my-time')
 await expect(locator).to_have_value('2024-01-01T10:00')

-# Fast forward time 30 minutes withing firing timers, as if the user
+# Fast forward time 30 minutes without firing intermediate timers, as if the user
 # closed and opened the lid of the laptop.
 await page.clock.jump('30:00')
 await expect(locator).to_have_value('2024-01-01T10:30')